Pegasus spyware allegations leave Indian democracy hanging by a thread | DW | 21.07.2021

 Free speech activists and privacy advocates maintain that the Personal Data Protection Bill, in its current form, is not a solution to government surveillance as it exempts the Indian government from accountability.

 "Our intelligence agencies need to be held accountable.
-Usage of such software against parliamentarians and Indian citizens needs to require judicial sanction and future declassification,” added Bhandari.
+Usage of such software against parliamentarians and Indian citizens needs to require judicial sanction and future declassification," Bhandari said.

 Founded in 2010, the NSO Group is best known for having created Pegasus, which allows those operating it to remotely hack into smartphones and gain access to their contents and functions.